Csantos07/shane-and-luke/readme.md

 git is a version control tool

 ## Git Steps
 - start in the root folder
 - initialize git repo
-  - `git init` - initilizes github repo
+  - `git init`

 - we need to add our files to the staging
   - `git add <file>`

+- We need to commit our code with a message
-- git commit -m "added readme describe our goal, initalized git"
+  - `git commit -m "added readme describe our goal, initalized git"`

-- git push - pushes file into github repo
+- pushes file into github repo
+  - `git push`

 ## Other Useful Commands